Courtesy: Pinelands Preservation Alliance

 Wildlife is rich here and there are many species of mammals, birds, reptiles, amphibians and fish, including 43 species that are considered endangered, such as bald eagles, eastern timber rattlesnakes and bobcats.

-The Pine Barrens is very much an outdoors type of place to visit, with opportunities for hiking, horse back riding, canoeing, and kayaking.
+The Pine Barrens is very much an outdoors type of place to visit, with opportunities for hiking, horseback riding, canoeing, and kayaking.
 There are many wildlife trails to explore both on foot and by car

-Some of the less active attractions include:
+Some of the popular attractions include:

 While the native Indians are gone, Batsto Village has changed and survived.
 Archaeological investigations have discovered evidence of prehistoric life in the Batsto area.
 Evidence shows land use dating back several thousand years.
 Here visitors can learn of the important role the Village played in the industrial development of the United States.